theowni/currencyGetter-Python/README.md

 * Now, there is just app.py to run

-* You can customize that file using Your currencies
+* You can customize that file using Your data

-* There is now warranty, check fixer.io and license
+* There is no warranty, check fixer.io and license

 License